static site checker

 If none is specified, ssc will seek hunspell.

-(Under Windows, ssc uses the OS spellchecker.)
+Under Windows, ssc uses the system spell-

 --stats.abbr Output abbreviation report, so you can verify